Safety in Continua

 Defense: Post-DNS-resolution IP validation.
 After the DNS lookup but before the HTTP connection, we check if the resolved IP is in a private/loopback/link-local range.
 If so, the request is blocked.
 Combined with NoPrivateNetworkAccess (blocks curl 169.254.* in exec) and the safe proxy (transparent HTTP proxy that checks all subprocess traffic).

-M3: Sensitive Path Blocking
+M3: Sensitive Path Blocking + Credential Scoping

 Paper reference: Case Study #3 (Disclosure of Sensitive Information)

-M4: PII Redaction
+M4: Credential/Secret Redaction

 M5: Content Trust Tagging